 Before attempting to locate targets, an agent needs to determine whether or not it is receiving an actual signal, rather than just noise.
 In other words, an agent needs to determine whether it is within the sensing radius of a target at each time-step t_k .
-This information is then used both in controlling the movement of the agents and in determining when to begin estimating a target's position.
+This information is then used both in controlling the movement of the agents, and in determining when to begin estimating a target's location.
 In order to determine the sensing status of an individual agent, we employ a CUSUM filter, as this type of filter is well-suited to determining abrupt changes of state (Page, 1954), and has been used in the similar task of boundary tracking (Jin and Bertozzi, 2007; Chen et al., 2009).
-The filter keeps a sort of running average of the signal and notes when this average seems to have risen above a cetain threshold, indicating that the agent is now within the sensing radius of a target.
+In essence, the filter keeps a sort of running average of the signal, and notes when this average seems to have changed by rising above a certain threshold, indicating that the agent is now within the sensing radius of a target.
 As the noise is effectively summed up by the filter, it tends to cancel out.

 In the original form of the CUSUM filter, we imagine a sensor that returns a sequence of independent observations $s(t_1)...s(t_n)$, each of which follows one of two probability density functions: a prechange function g_0 and a post-change function g_1 .

-The log-likelihood ratio is
+The log-likelihood ratio is and we define the CUSUM statistic as

-$$Z(t_k) = \log[g_1(s(t_k))/g_0(s(t_k))], \qquad (4)$$
+$$Z(t_k) = \log[g_1(s(t_k))/g_0(s(t_k))], \quad (4)$$